Thought Leader Summits

 Hosted in association with Google, API’s spring 2014 summit broke participants into small working groups for focused discussion on how to make strong mobile news products based on audience data and behavior.
 We discussed and then later distilled the best lessons learned from current leaders in mobile news.

 API’s summer 2014 summit was hosted at NPR’s headquarters in Washington, D.C. and gathered executives, managers and producers pioneering creative digital video strategies at both legacy and startup news organizations.
 We discussed how leading publishers were approaching video during industry change.

 Truth in Politics 2014: A status report on fact-checking journalism

 Our first summit produced through API’s fact-checking project assessed the state of political fact checking following the 2014 midterm elections, previewed major research projects sponsored through API, and looked ahead at what’s needed to improve and expand fact-checking efforts during the 2016 campaign.
 A summary of the event is here.

 Harnessing data in new ways to grow business and audience

 API’s first summit for 2015 took place at the New York Times and gathered executives, strategists and data scientists at the forefront of audience development from leading legacy and startup news organizations.
 Resources related to the event are forthcoming.

 Cracking the code for effective product management

-Held at the City University of New York’s Graduate School of Journalism, API’s first fall 2015 summit will gather executives, product managers and other leaders responsible for creating and managing news organization products and services, ranging from mobile news products to advertising products to in-house tools.
+Held at the City University of New York’s Graduate School of Journalism, API’s first fall 2015 summit gathered executives, product managers and other leaders responsible for creating and managing news organization products and services, ranging from mobile news products to advertising products to in-house tools.
 From that we distilled best practices for product management in news organizations.

 For more information, contact program manager Kevin Loker at email@example.com.